Jim-123/exploratory-optimizer/README.md

 ## install data
 Database like imdb and tpcds which can be found in www, omit here.
 ## install sql functions and execute sql
+1. create extension aqo;
-   Run two files under the fold of sql functions. create extension aqo;
+2. Run two files under the fold of sql functions.
 ### Running experiments
 Under the folder of run_experiments
 1. configurate the config_file.py